Teaching a Novel in Spanish Class

 When you have already read a chapter but need a lot more input (pick a one or a couple of these activities, not all!)
-I like to do extension on days we start class with free reading, as to spread out the reading, or on days when many students are gone and you do not want to go on with the story.
+I like to do extensions on days we start class with the free reading, as to spread out the reading, or on days when many students are gone and you do not want to go on with the story.
 See this post for many more ideas.

-Sample later day of a novel
+Sample later day of a novel in Spanish class

-The key for later days is to mix up with you do every since day.
+The key for later days is to mix up with you every since day.
 Do not read the same way two days in a row, and try to not complete the same pre or post reading activity more than once a novel.
 As we move farther in the novel, the pace often picks up as to not lose steam and forget the story.
 Read this post if you want to learn more about reading a novel quickly.
 Typically we do about one chapter per day or more if they are shorter.

-- Review previous chapter(s) – (ideas small formative reading or listening assessment, Quizlet Live, Quizizz, posted discussion on the board, students reread with a partner or listening to audio book if some time has passed, students present previous chapter readers theater style)
+- Review previous chapter(s) – (ideas small formative reading or listening assessment, Quizlet Live, Quizizz, posted discussion on the board, students reread with a partner or listening to audiobook if some time has passed, students present previous chapter readers theater style)

 - Possible PQA – (personalized questions & answers to get students connected to what will be happening next)